BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The PA system may feature many mics, mixing consoles, loudspeakers, and multiple amplifiers.
 You can also see it in small venues like churches, bars, and auditoriums, while some large PA systems may cover several buildings, extending around colleges and the whole campus.
 It may also serve as an alert system during emergencies.

-The PA system may be elaborate or can be as simple as one portable speaker with built-in EQ and a power amp for signal boosting.
+The PA system may be elaborate or can be as simple as one portable speakers with built-in EQ and a power amp for signal boosting.
 The good thing about a mobile PA system is that you can carry it easily from one place to another.
 You can likewise easily stack it away in your car’s back compartment.

 5) Bookshelf Speakers